4d/docs/docs/WebServer/qodly-studio.md

 ### Enabling rendering

-To enable the [rendering of webforms](../rendering.md) that are created in Qodly Studio, the following options must be set.
+To enable the [rendering of webforms](#rendering-webforms) that are created in Qodly Studio, the following options must be set.

 * The 4D project's **Settings** > **Web** > **Web Features** > [**Expose as REST server**](../settings/web.md#exposed-as-rest-server) option must be activated
 * The [4D web server](webServer.md) must be running

 When rendering webforms, the renderer will connect to the 4D web server through HTTP or HTTPS, depending on the settings, following the same HTTP/HTTPS connection pattern as for the [WebAdmin web server](../Admin/webAdmin.md#accept-http-connections-on-localhost).

-#### Exposed and non-exposed datasources

-The renderer engine applies the REST resource restrictions defined in your 4D project's database.
-This means that only exposed datasources are rendered in the browser.

 ### WebAdmin server and deployment